qianwu-ef/qianwu-ef.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
+### Welcome to my website!
 I am a PhD Candidate in the Economics Department at Indiana University Bloomington.

+### My research interests are macro-finance and macroeconomics.

+Contact Information: <a href='mailto:qwu2@iu.edu'>qwu2@iu.edu</a>

 ---
-My research interests are macro-finance and macroeconomics.
----
-Contact Information: < a href="mailto:qwu2@iu.edu">qwu2@iu.edu< /a>